 Indonesia has developed a national timber legality assurance system called SVLK (Sistem Verifikasi Legalitas Kayu).
 The SVLK licensing authorities currently issue ‘V-legal’ licences to accompany exports of verified legal wood.
 When the timber legality assurance system is operating as described in the VPA, the licensing authorities will issue FLEGT licence to accompany exports of verified legal timber destined for the EU.
 An agreement by Indonesia and the European Union (EU) has been reached, to issue the world's first Forest Law Enforcement, Governance and Trade (FLEGT) timber license as a major achievement in the fight against illegal logging (FLEGT.org).

 Indonesia will continue to issue V-legal documents for other export destinations.
-Before issuance V-Legal documents are submitted in the online system of the Ministry of Forestry, which connects automatically to the system of the Ministry of Trade and custom authority.
+Issuance V-Legal documents are submitted in the online system of the Ministry of Forestry, which connects automatically to the system of the Ministry of Trade and custom authority.

 Third party certification